English Online Dictionary. What means overcome? What does overcome mean?

 - (transitive) To recover from (a difficulty), to get over

-- (transitive) To win or prevail in some sort of battle, contest, etc.
+- (transitive) To win against or prevail over in some sort of battle, contest, etc.

 - To come or pass over; to spread over.